Weltraumschaf/slartibartfass/README.md

     - to String: Simply `(1 2 3)` &rarr; `"(1 2 3)"`
 - Symbol: Symbols can't be casted to anything!

+### Special Forms

+Special forms look like functions, but they are special because their keyword triggers a special behaviour in the interpreter.
+As an end user you will recognize this distinction.
+It is more an implementation detail.

+- `define`: TODO
+- `if`:     TODO
+- `lambda`: TODO
+- `quote`:  TODO

 ### Builtin Functions

 Builtin functions are directly interpreted in the interpreter (in contrast